 GA’s Catalyst program is available to:

 - Incoming Software Engineering Immersive, User Experience Design Immersive, and Data Science Immersive students starting in Fall 2018.
 Catalyst is only available at GA locations in the United States.
-Catalyst is not currently offered at our New York City campus.

 - Students with U.S. citizenship or permanent residency.

 - Students 18 or older at the time of contract execution.

 Once students are deemed eligible, they must complete the following additional application steps in order to be approved:

 What is the application and approval process?

 Our Admissions team will provide application links for our different financing options after students have been accepted into their program of choice.
 The Catalyst application is a simple online form that takes 5-10 minutes to complete.
 Students should have the following information available in order to finish their applications as quickly as possible: